bibblybobblyben/bibblybobblyben.github.io/docs/_posts/2021-06-06-euro2020-model-predictions.markdown

 ---
 layout: posts
-title:  "Euro 2020 - whole torunament predictions"
+title:  "Euro 2020 - whole tournament predictions"
 date:   2021-06-06 12:00:00 +0000
 categories: statistics sports
-excerpt: "Find out the teams predicted to do well in Euro 2020 according to the model"
+excerpt: "Find out the teams predicted to do well in Euro 2020 "
 header:
-  teaser: assets/thumbnails/BayesRule.png
+  teaser: /assets/football_euro2020/winning_probs.png
 ---

 Through running many simulations of the tournament, probabilities can be calculated for each team's performance at Euro 2020.
 This page details the predictions made for group winners and overall tournament winners using the Gaussian model.

 ## Group Winner
+First, we evaluate how likely each team is to appear in each position in their group, shown in the table below.

 |Team|Winner|Runner up|Third|Last|
  |---|---|---|---|---|